Frequently Asked Questions

 This premise is carried throughout each series of carefully crafted poses.
 Along with precise alignment, students are taught the most effective propping for ease and relaxation.
 There is no need for self-effort in an attempt to make the pose happen.
 As students learn to let go and allow themselves to be supported, they discover a sense of internal support – physically, mentally, and spiritually.

-The Svaroopa yoga repertoire includes standing poses, classical poses, and vinyasa (flow) in addition to foundational poses practiced on the floor or a chair.
+The Sweet Yoga repertoire includes standing poses, classical poses, and vinyasa (flow) in addition to foundational poses practiced on the floor or a chair.
 The underlying sutra “support equals release” still permeates this level of practice, even in the more challenging poses, as students further develop an internal sense of support.
 The core opening that was cultivated while practicing foundational poses carries forward into standing and moving, and students are able to find a sense of ease and deep release.